peterarkadiev/peterarkadiev.github.io/content/talks/index.md

 <!--more-->

+**Arkadiev, Peter**.
+Case in head-marking languages: towards a comprehensive typology.
+Invited talk at the Hermann Paul Colloquium, Albert-Ludwigs-University of Freiburg, 15 December 2023. [pdf](Arkadiev2023_case-n-headmarking-Freiburg)

+**Arkadiev, Peter**.
+A preliminary typology of morphologically uncoded passives.
+Invited talk at the workshop "The Word, Alignment, Valency: In honour of Fernando Zúñiga", Bern, 2 December 2023. [pdf](Arkadiev2023_PassLab_Bern.pdf)

 **Arkadiev, Peter & Evgeniya Klyagina**.
 The discourse basis of (non-)finiteness in Abaza.
 Presentation at the 56th annual meeting of the Societas Linguistica Europaea, Athens, 29 August — 1 September 2023. [pdf](ArkadievKlyagina2023_AbazaFinDisc)

 **Arkadiev, Peter**.
 Unmarked resultatives in Abaza (Northwest Caucasian) and the typology of passive lability.
 Invited talk at the Linguistic Colloquium of the University of Cologne, 15 June 2023. [pdf](Arkadiev2023_AbResPassLab_Cologne.pdf)